Patron PCs and Laptops

 The Library provides 6 computer workstations for Patron and Visitor internet use.
 All systems provide access to publishing and word document software.
 Computers are available for 1 hour time slots, and may be booked in advance.
 Please check with the front desk before sitting at a station, as that computer may be reserved.
 Please be advised that there is no filtration software on these systems, and a parent/legal guardian must sign a permission form before children under the age of 13 will be permitted to use the computer.

-There are also 2 laptops and 6 Chromebooks available for adult Patrons and Visitors to use in-library.
+As well, a Macbook and 6 Chromebooks are available for adult Patrons and Visitors to use in-library.
 The Chromebooks can also be borrowed for meetings and clubs hosted within the library building.